 Hans Peter Bech 03:15

-Today, I’m an author and a management consultant and TBK Consult – that is the name of my company.
-TBK Publishing is our publishing activity.
-TBK Academy is the name of our training and workshop activities.
+Yeah.
+Today, I’m an author and a management consultant and TBK Consult, that is the name of my company.
+And TBK publishing is our publishing activity.
+And TBK Academy is the name of our training and workshop activities.

-We’re very focused on international business development in the software industry.
+But we’re very focused on international business development in the software industry.
 That is our sweet spot.
-And essentially, that is, we are helping software companies grow faster than the market.
+And essentially, that is, we are helping software companies grow faster than that market.

 Paul Bird 04:00

 Very good.
 So let’s start with the basics today.

 Tell us why it’s important for vendors to map out their channel strategy properly and what role it can play in the success of their channel outcomes?

 Paul, I actually do get that question a lot, and my answer after working with the channel for more than 40 years now is that a good channel strategy starts with the product.

 If you want to serve the market through a channel of independent resellers, your chance of success improves significantly if your product is designed for such a go-to-market approach.

 So what does that mean?
 It means that you should have a channel-friendly product.
 And a channel-friendly product means a product or service which is a value creator.